Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 \frac{d}{dt} (K + U) = 0
 $$

+### Addendum: non-conservative forces

+In nature, essentially all forces can be considered conservative if analyzed on the microscopic level.
+That is, the total energy of an object is actually an approximation for the sum of the kinetic energies and potential energies of all of its individual atoms interacting with each other (we won't go into subatomic particles because the effects of quantum mechanics make notions of energy blurry).
+However, it is impractical to analyze systems on the microscopic level and perform detailed calculations of millions of atoms.
+Therefore, we consider certain forces, such as friction, non-conservative, meaning that while total energy is conserved, total _mechanical_ energy is not.
+Through Helmholtz's theorem, a non-conservative force can still be written in terms of the potential energy $U$, but also must include a vector potential $\vec A$:

+$$
+\vec F = -\nabla U + \nabla \times \vec A
+$$

 ## Uniform circular motion

 Uniform circular motion describes motion in which an object moves with constant velocity in a circular path of fixed radius.
 In this situation, the object does not have any tangential acceleration (acceleration along its velocity vector) but it does have **centripetal acceleration** towards the center, with a magnitude given by: